isabelroses/talks/reproducibility/slides.md

 <!--
     [click]
-    [click] the notes for this talk is located on the GitHub repo there, along with some additional resources [click]
+    [click] the notes for this talk is located on the GitHub repo there, along with some additional resources, and maybe even build this talk???
     [click] any questions
 -->